 - In cab fluid level monitoring for operator

 - Truck Production Management System providing payload, fuel, segment and cycle time information

 - Three levels of warning for parameters outside of their working zones

 - Ground level fuel shut off switch to stop the engine

 At Caterpillar, we can further support you and your business with best practices and safety talking points with your employees.

-By producing aggregate and minerals for new roads, bridges and energy, we bring about progress for our communities.
-Cat trucks are being designed to do this work with less of an impact on the environment, by being quiet, using less fuel, emitting fewer emissions and incorporating solid, long-life designs and components.
+We bring about progress for our communities by producing aggregate and minerals for new roads, bridges, and energy.
+Cat trucks are being designed to do this work with less of an impact on the environment by being quiet, using less fuel, emitting fewer emissions, and incorporating solid, long-life designs and components.
 The 770G model contributes with:

 - Seven fuel saving strategies that also contribute to fewer emissions.